VW says U.S. 'Dieselgate' settlement not to be replicated in Europe

 Mueller also said while VW was on a solid financial footing, replicating the U.S. deal in Europe would be tough for VW to cope with financially.

-"You don't have to be a mathematician to realise that compensation at arbitrarily high levels would overwhelm Volkswagen," he said.
+"You don't have to be a mathematician to realize that compensation at arbitrarily high levels would overwhelm Volkswagen," he said.

 Mueller said he had spoken to Bienkowska in Brussels this week about his views.